dbsystel/oss-red-flag-checker/README.md

 In the long run, it may be feasible to make the ratings configurable.
 Contributions are welcome if you are interested in it.

+## Similar approaches

+There are different initiatives that intend to evaluate the health or risks of Open Source projects.
+All of them have their particular focuses, strengths and weaknesses.

+* [OpenSSF](https://openssf.org/) with a focus on security and their [scorecards](https://github.com/ossf/scorecard)
+* [CHAOSS](https://chaoss.community/) with a focus on metrics about community health and metrics models

 ## License and copyright